SpecialNoel/FlaskChat/README.md

 b) Type in the URL ```http://127.0.0.1:5000/``` to the browser to open the home page.

-c) In home page, type in username and click the 'Create Room' button to create and enter a chat room.
+c) In home page, type in _username_ and click the 'Create Room' button to create and enter a chat room.

 OR,

-Type in username and chat room code, then click the 'Join' button to join an existing chat room.
+Type in _username_ and _chat room code_, then click the 'Join' button to join an existing chat room.

 d) In room page, type a message and click the 'Send' button to send the message to the current chat room.